-I will openly admit that this next part is a pet peeve of mine.
+To begin with, I openly admit that this next rant is because this is a pet peeve of mine.
 Despite numerous claims by diamond dealers and jewelry stores all over the world, there is no such thing as a GIA Certified Diamond.

-Everybody in the diamond industry should know this, because the disclaimer on the back of a GIA diamond grading report says so.
-But people keep promoting the idea that diamonds are GIA Certified, because Joe Blow Public expects them to be.
+Everybody in the diamond industry should know this because the disclaimer on the back of a GIA diamond grading report says so.
+But people keep promoting the idea that diamonds are GIA Certified because Joe Blow Public expects them to be.
 Which I suppose is why we see things like this:

 The correct way to say this would be that Astor by Blue Nile diamonds are graded by two gemological laboratories.
 Because according to this FAQ response by the GIA, they do not certify anything:

 To my complete shock, it appears that GemEx is promoting the idea that they certify diamonds.
 However, if that’s true, why does their disclaimer state that it’s not a guarantee?

 By the way, read the line right above the section highlighted in red.
 But only do so if you don’t have any sort of liquid substance in your mouth.
 I will not be held responsible for damage to your computer equipment:

 Let’s run a search on Blue Nile for Astor Diamonds weighing between 1.00 – 1.49 carats, F-G color, and VS-2 to VS-1 clarity.
 Here’s a screenshot of the search parameters so that you can follow along:

 In either case, the number of Astor by Blue Nile diamonds available within this range remains constant.
-I did not adjust the parameters for total depth or table diameter, since I don’t even know what it looks like yet.
+At this point, I did not adjust the parameters for total depth or table diameter since I don’t even know what it looks like yet.

 Interestingly enough, the first few GIA diamond grading reports for the Astor by Blue Nile diamonds in the list, do not contain a plotting diagram.
 The diamonds apparently come with a GIA Diamond Dossier, which is kind of weird from my perspective.